Public Information Requests

 To Whom & Where do I submit my public information request?

-Requests that are sent by facsimile and/or electronic mail must be sent by the above means in order to be considered a valid request for information under the Texas Public Information Act.
+Requests must be sent in writing by the above means in order to be considered a valid request for information under the Texas Public Information Act.

 What is the cost to obtain copies of records?